-When working with a new Virtual Machine (VM), more often than not installing software, packages and dependencies is required, and the process can be cumbersome.
+When working with a new Virtual Machine (VM), installing software, packages, and dependencies is usually required, and the process can be cumbersome.
 This cheat sheet was created with running workflows on Google Cloud VM in mind.
 It contains quick shortcuts to install common software, dependencies, and quick fixes.